greg-raven/Uncommon-Sense/_drafts/all.md

 What orators lack in depth they make up for in length.
 Charles-Louis de Secondat

-As I have stood in the crosshairs of those who target Second Amendment freedoms, I’ve realized that firearms are not the only issue.
-No, it’s much, much bigger than that.
-I’ve come to understand that a cultural war is raging across our land, in which, with Orwellian fervor, certain acceptable thoughts and speech are mandated.
+As I have stood in the crosshairs of those who target Second Amendment freedoms, I've realized that firearms are not the only issue.
+No, it's much, much bigger than that.
+I've come to understand that a cultural war is raging across our land, in which, with Orwellian fervor, certain acceptable thoughts and speech are mandated.
 Charlton Heston

 Laws control the lesser man.
 Right conduct controls the greater one.
 Chinese Proverb